Advertisement

 Did you know?

-In 1942, at the age of only 8 years old, Luther was alive when from January 7th through April 9th, the Battle of Bataan was fought in the Philippines.
+In 1942, at the age of just 8 years old, Luther was alive when from January 7th through April 9th, the Battle of Bataan was fought in the Philippines.
 At the end of the battle, the U.S. and Filipino forces surrendered and a three-year occupation of the Philippines by Japan began.
 Between 60,000 and 80,000 American and Filipino soldiers surrendered and were marched around 60 to 69 miles - most were beaten, abused, or killed.
 Named the Bataan Death March, it was later declared to be a war crime.

 ADVERTISEMENT BY ANCESTRY.COM